Home » Technical Hub » Suspension: Caravan & Trailer Underbody Guide » Trailer Axle Types: Overlay Axles

 For example, a 50mm stub and a 50mm beam will result in a 50mm drop.

-Traditionally, Overlays had 5mm of camber across the beam; meaning that inverting this axle would have disastrous results.
-Couplemate™ manufacturers straight beam overlay axles, which would be far safer to invert than one with camber.
-Therein, it is difficult for Couplemate™ to recommend inverting overlay axles generally; as they’re not all manufactured the same.
+Traditionally, Overlays had 5mm of camber across the beam, meaning that inverting this axle would have disastrous results.
+Couplemate™ manufactures straight beam overlay axles, which would be far safer to invert than one with camber.
+Therein, it is difficult for Couplemate™ to recommend inverting overlay axles generally, as they’re not all manufactured the same.

-There are a couple of features you can keep an eye out for, wherein we would highly recommended not inverting.
+There are a couple of features you can watch for.
+We highly recommend not inverting.

 • Camber: Any camber other than zero is a safety issue

-• Under-Slung: Axles located under spring are a safety issue, as damaged U-bolt can easily detach and cause your axle to become separated
+• Under-Slung: Axles located under the spring are a safety issue, as a damaged U-bolt can easily detach and cause your axle to become separated

-• 1/2″ U-Bolts: Higher centre of gravity requires more clamping force to counteract the higher moving load forces.
+• 1/2″ U-Bolts: A higher centre of gravity requires more clamping force to counteract the higher moving load forces.

 • Thin Welds: Stub axle welds that are less than 50mm long.

-• Hollow Beam: Core axle beam is made of hollow material, not solid.
+• Hollow Beam: The core axle beam is made of hollow material, not solid.

-• Missing Spacers: Axle spacers aren’t welded in between spring and axle.
+• Missing Spacers: Axle spacers aren’t welded in between the spring and axle.

 If your current overlay does not meet these conditions, you may be able to invert the axle.